 My name is Igor Litvak, of the Litvak Law Firm.
 I have been involved in criminal law for nearly 11 years.
-I began my career interning at the New Jersey Office of Attorney General, where I worked in the department that regulated the medical industry in the State of New Jersey.
+I began my career interning at the New Jersey Office of Attorney General, where I interned in the department that regulated the medical industry in the State of New Jersey.
 Part of my responsibilities was to help investigate fraud in hospitals and among doctors, some of whom lost their licenses.
 After law school, I obtained a position in Manhattan at The Portella Law Firm.
 At the time, the firm was primarily involved in criminal defense, where I was able to gain a vast amount of experience.

 After working at The Portella Law Firm for a couple of years, in 2013, I launched my own firm.
 Over the last several years, I have had the honor to work on some of the most significant criminal cases prosecuted in the United States.
 I have a considerable amount of experience in criminal defense and a big part of that has been working in federal court on cases including largescale cybercrimes and white-collar fraud, bank robbery, drug trafficking, organized crime, and terrorism.